tzmanics/workshop-better-build-a-build-plugin/7_sharing-is-caring.md

 | [Prerender SPA 🔗](https://github.com/shortdiv/netlify-plugin-prerender-spa)            | prerenders your SPA into separate pages                           |
 | [Visual Diff (Applitools) 🔗](https://github.com/jlengstorf/netlify-plugin-visual-diff) | checks for any visual changes and gets approval before going live |
 | [Cypress 🔗](https://github.com/cypress-io/netlify-plugin-cypress)                      | runs Cypress end-to-end tests after build                         |

+## We Did It!!! ✧*｡٩(ˊᗜˋ*)و✧*｡

+Pat yourself on the back!
+We made a build plugin and it was fantastic!
+Now, take all you know and build out more awesome build plugins!!